Riciardos/schullersoftwareservices/README.md

 Monorepo for Schuller Software Services.

-Frontend is a SPA in React.
+Frontend is an SPA in React.
 API is done with Micronaut
 All IaC is done in Terraform